You-Gao/Blog/_life/2024-08-30-the-threat-the-_____.md

 Moving on to the actual structures of the exhibit.
 The outdoor portion on the terrace was this grass structure, with metallic objects like steel clamps, bricks, steel, and a hidden CCTV camera.
 As you might have guessed, the hidden CCTV camera was the more impactful part of the piece.
 It was only after I read the pamphlet that I realized all the other objects were collected from a Western state mental asylum.
 There was also another interesting piece, a PA system that was playing speech using an AI-cloned politician.

 The inside portion of the exhibit was hosted in the gallery room.
 It features a ramp where you can walk up onto a platform and walk down onto a platform.
 On the ramp, there were objects like a mechanical contraption, riot gear, a brick wall, batons, and a cylinder.
 Since it was a platform, you could go under, and what was found there was a TV looping a video of water catching fire.
 I didn't really know what to make of the TV video, but it was nonetheless intriguing.

-## Seminar Notes

-Actors were performing in the exhibit with a double sense.
-The roles of the surveil and activists were also embodied during their performance in the histories of the archive.
-The archive, in this case, is the history of surveillance and the security state.

-It critiques SIMILARLY the performance of the security state.
-It has implications for politics, ethics, the zoo, and bios.

-The built environment reifies and materializes the security state, which has a lasting impact on the future of politics.